Your code never reaches us.

 - The pyor.review web properties

-- The Pyor application (app.pyor.review)
+- The Pyor application (com.pyor.app)

 - GitHub itself and its APIs

-- Third-party services (e.g. Stripe, our host)
+- Third-party services (e.g. Polar, our host)

 We currently offer public recognition and our genuine thanks for valid reports rather than a paid bounty.
 We’ll be honest with you about that up front — and we’ll keep you posted as we fix what you find.